 The costs for Holy Conversations are being covered outside the church budget.
 A significant amount has already been underwritten through the generosity of Methodist Healthcare Ministries.
 Please stay tuned for additional updates on the Holy Conversations process.
 Feel free to begin seeking the Spirit’s direction now, in the ways that are the most meaningful to you, as TPUMC begins this process.
 Grace and peace, Monte

 The Travis Park Youth has a fundraiser that focuses on both social justice and environmental issues.
-In the next few weeks (and beyond) the youth will be selling recycled tire mats.
-These mats are not only made from used car tires but also help supply hard-to-find jobs for those living in the Cookson Hills, OK area. this is the area where our Senior High Youth have worked during their annual summer Mission Trip.
+Available for purchase are mats made from used car tires.
+They are produced in a program called Recycle Rebound which helps supply hard-to-find jobs for those living in the Cookson Hills, OK area. this is the area where our Senior High Youth have worked during their annual summer Mission Trip.
 Contact Taylor Brown at firstname.lastname@example.org for more information.
-Click here to learn about Recycle Rebound, where the mats are made.
+Click here to learn about Recycle Rebound.

 Please contact us at 226-8341 or email@example.com if you know of anyone ill, hospitalized or in need of pastoral care.
 If you have news of the death of a loved-one, please let us know.

 PARKING GARAGE REMINDER